Zac-HD/js-regex/README.md

 #### Next release
 - Fixed handling of non-trailing `$`, e.g. in `"^abc$|^def$"` both are converted
+- Added explicit errors for `re.LOCALE` and `re.VERBOSE` flags, which have no JS equivalent

 #### 0.2.0 - 2019-09-28
 Convert JS-only syntax to Python equivalent wherever possible.